-“If I had to use a few words to describe what it takes to do business in a global pandemic, they are ‘Teamwork & Flexibility’,” said Cambridge Realty Capital President Jeffrey Davis.
-“Like everyone else, we had to find different ways to continue doing business during the COVID-19 pandemic, which required flexibility not only on the parts of our staff members but also by our clients, the owners and operators that we work with.
-Fortunately,” Davis elaborated, “our clients were enormously patient and understanding throughout the pandemic, and remain so, as even though things are gradually getting back to ‘normal,’ we are still in a global pandemic.”
+“If I had to use a few words to describe what it takes to do business in a global pandemic, they are ‘Teamwork & Flexibility,” said Cambridge President Andrew L. Erkes.
+“Like everyone else, we had to find different ways to continue doing business during the COVID-19 pandemic, which required flexibility not only on the parts of our staff members but also by our clients, the owners, and operators that we work with.
+Fortunately,” Erkes elaborated, “our clients were enormously patient and understanding throughout the pandemic, and remain so, as even though things are gradually getting back to ‘normal,’ we are still in a global pandemic.”

-Davis went on: “If someone would have told me during the first week of the pandemic that Cambridge would exceed its historic volume over the next 18-month period, I would have been flabbergasted.
+Erkes went on: “If someone would have told me during the first week of the pandemic that Cambridge would exceed its historic volume over the next 18-month period, I would have been flabbergasted.
 Nevertheless, we made a conscious effort to not just flex in the face of business challenges, but to excel despite them.
-Thanks to the dedication of our skilled team members at Cambridge and the confidence of our owners and operators that we work with, the last 18 months have not only been successful for us, but they were the most productive 18 months in Cambridge’s history.”
-Davis went on to report that Cambridge closed $900 million worth of deals between the start of the pandemic and October 2021.
+Thanks to the dedication of our skilled team members at Cambridge and the confidence of our owners and operators that we work with, the last 18+ months have not only been successful for us, but they were the most productive 18+ months in Cambridge’s history.”
+Erkes went on to report that Cambridge closed over $900 million worth of deals between the start of the pandemic and December 2021.

 As with much of the rest of the world, almost all of Cambridge’s team members worked from home for the early months of the pandemic, with only a bare-bones staff on-site at the office.
 Meetings took place via the Web, and paperwork was signed electronically or, where a physical signature was required, through the delivery of paperwork to borrowers via courier.
 “There was a lot going on behind the scenes to make all of this happen, and aside from typical wait times for the government portion of HUD loan approval, for the most part, our borrowers saw little disruption to the loan process.
 This was only possible thanks to our experienced staff, heeding of Cambridge team recommendations, and the staff’s commitment to meeting the needs of our borrowers.”